MuseumofModernArt/moma-utils/README.md

 Arguments
 ------------------
+  - `-id, --accessionid` (required) object/acession number of the artwork.
   - `-i, --input` (required) Full path of the source directory or file
   - `-o, --output` (optional) Full path of the destination.
 Defaults to Desktop.
   - `-t, --title` (optional) Title of the transfer.